 Robotic Assisted Pyeloplasty

+Pyeloplasty is the surgical reconstruction of the renal pelvis (a part of the kidney) to drain and decompress the kidney. .
 The drainage pipe of a kidney includes the renal pelvis and the ureter which drain the urine from each kidney separately down to the bladder.
-In about 1/500 people there is a "bottle neck" at the begining which prevents the easy drainage of urine and may effect kidney function.
+In about 1/500 people there is a "bottle neck" at the beginning which prevents the easy drainage of urine and may effect kidney function.
 Often this is diagnosed at birth however a small portion of patients are only discovered later in life.

 Most patients have only a small amount of pain with this advanced surgery as there are only a few small cuts in the skin, are able to eat upon waking and generally go home after an uneventful 2 night stay in hospital.